 - This medicine may cause the following problems:

 - Edema (retaining fluid)

 - Macular edema (eye disease)

-- This medicine may cause you to ovulate, even if you have a history of irregular periods or problems ovulating.
+- Women: This medicine may cause you to ovulate if you have not gone through menopause yet.
+This could happen even if you have a history of irregular periods or problems ovulating.
 Talk to your doctor about effective birth control.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects: